12 Jun Self drive to Shirakawa-go

 After reaching the end of the museum trail we walked back past the parking area and crossed the long pedestrian bridge to get to the other side of the river.
 Stopping to have a look at the view.
 Looking out from one side we could see the rooftops of the Gassho style houses in the museum.

 Over the bridge is a real village, where people live.
 A number of the houses are set up as exhibits and can be entered for a fee, we chose to skip them as we had just been to the museum.
 We wandered around the village and felt kind of awkward looking at the houses and taking photos, I’m sure the people living in them would be used to it, as it is such a popular tourist spot and is set up to be one, but they are still people’s homes and we felt like we were invading their privacy.

-Alongside the houses there is also farming land, a small shrine and several stores in the village.
+Alongside the houses, there is also farming land, a small shrine and several stores in the village.
 The stores were mostly selling souvenir type items and food.
 Not all of the buildings were Gassho style but most of them still fit into the village scene.
-The one thing that did stand out were the modern cars parked at the homes.
+The one thing that did stand out was the modern cars parked at the homes.

 Japanese souvenirs, food and coffee in a can!